mygit676/epic-pipeline/README.md

 # epic-pipeline
-automates the workflow of terraform builds
+automates the workflow of terraform build

+please raise a merge request

 i got changed